Healthy Homes Assessment Ngauranga

 What We Do

-As building inspectors we handle all elements that come with specialist house inspections.
-We are here to make sure you make the right choice when it comes to buying your next home.
+As building inspectors we are experts in all aspects associated with specialist house Inspections.
+We are there to make sure you make the best choice when it comes to purchasing your next property.

-We specialise in a range of services to ensure that you are completely informed of the condition of any property you might be contemplating buying or selling as well as additional services.
+We specialise in a variety of solutions to ensure you are completely informed about the condition of any property that you might be considering buying or selling and also other solutions.

-We not only work with you , but we also work with some big clients like bank branches, local councils, and insurance companies.
-Evidently they like the peace of mind provided, by the data contained in our building inspection reports.
+We not only work with you but we also work with large clients including municipal councils and banks, and insurance companies.
+They seem to are pleased with this peace of mind provided, due to the details that we provide in our reports of building inspections.

-Our systematic approach to your inspection of your home and the most up-to-date software technology which includes digital photos in the document, you are able to actually see any problems that might be discovered.
-Because of our detailed report, it is not surprising that we get so many clients recommending our service to family and acquaintances.
+Our systematic method of conducting your house inspection and the most up-to-date software technology including digital photos imbedded into your reports, you can actually see any issues found.
+Because of our detailed reporting it is no wonder that we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports